Feleipe Franks' Hail Mary to Tyrie Cleveland Gives Florida Win over Tennessee

 That throw by Feleipe Franks is one of the best you'll ever see and literally the only good throw he made all afternoon2017-9-16 23:12:21

 There were questions this past week if Gainesville would be fit to host a football game in the wake of Hurricane Irma.
-Ultimately, it was determined there were enough resources available and the stadium and surrounding area had avoided enough severe damage to play the game as scheduled.
+After talking to campus officials, the city and multiple staffing groups, the SEC determined there were enough resources and the stadium and surrounding area had avoided enough damage to play the game as scheduled.

 The win moved Florida to 1-1 on the season and gave the team an early edge in the SEC East, while Tennessee moved to 2-1 (0-1 in conference play).